World’s Seven Best Climate Projects Announced as 2019 C40 Cities Bloomberg Philanthropies Awards Winners

-“I’m honoured that the bold action we have taken in London to address the air pollution health crisis has been recognised.
+“I’m honored that the bold action we have taken in London to address the air pollution health crisis has been recognized.
 Our toxic air is an invisible killer responsible for one of the biggest global health emergencies of our generation.
 We know that road transport emissions are the largest source of pollution in many cities.
-The ULEZ is the centrepiece of our measures to reduce harmful emissions and applies the toughest standards of any global city, 24 hours a day, every day of the year.
+The ULEZ is the centerpiece of our measures to reduce harmful emissions and applies the toughest standards of any global city, 24 hours a day, every day of the year.
 It is a vital step towards helping combat London’s illegal air and I’m pleased to say it’s already showing real results by dramatically reducing the number of polluting cars in the zone.
 Its expansion in 2021 will help London’s air meet legal levels for the first time in decades,” said Mayor Sadiq Khan, London.

 “Medellín is committed to addressing climate change and we greatly appreciate your vote of confidence.
 This recognition reaffirms our promise to move towards the construction of a sustainable, inclusive, and equitable city with opportunities for all,” said Mayor Federico Gutiérrez, Medellín.